Cuvitru (Human Immunoglobulins)

 Primary Uses

-Cuvitru is used in patients who do not have enough antibodies in their blood.
-It serves as antibody replacement therapy to raise antibody levels in your blood to normal levels.
+Cuvitru is primarily used to raise antibody levels in patients who do not have enough antibodies in their blood.

 How It Works